: Parking lot lighting requirements depend on where the parking lot is located. This image is an aerial image of a high school parking lot.

 Even Lighting

 It is also important that the light be even.
 Measured using a Max/Min Ratio, the calculation is the fc in the brightest area of the parking lot divided by the fc in the least bright area in the parking lot.
 A study by the Lighting Research Center at RPI resulted in customers feeling safer and having better visibility even with lower light levels if the light was more even.
-While the IES recommends a max/min ration of 15:1 for parking lots, the study compared a max/min ratio of 10:1 with a max/min ration of 3:1.
+While the IES recommends a max/min ratio of 15:1 for parking lots, the study compared a max/min ratio of 10:1 with a max/min ratio of 3:1.

 Parking lot light controls